 No. Recommendation Novo Nordisk ́s approach 2.1.
-Overall to asks and responsibilities • 2.1.1 The Committee recommends that the board of directors in support of the company's statutory objects according to its articles of association and the long-term value creation considers the company's purpose and ensures and promotes a good culture and sound values in the company.
+Overall t .1.
+Overall tasks and responsibilities • 2.1.1 The Committee recommends that the board of directors in support of the company's statutory objects according to its articles of association and the long-term value creation considers the company's purpose and ensures and promotes a good culture and sound values in the company.
 The company should provide an account thereof in the management commentary and/or on the company's website.
-The Board of Directors on an ongoing basis considers Novo Nordisk's purpose and promotion of a strong culture and Novo Nordisk's values, as outlined in the Novo Nordisk Way, in support of the company's statutory objects and long-term value creation, including through the annual strategy and organisational development processes as well as other aspects of its work. • 2.1.2 The Committee recommends that the board of directors at least once a year discusses and on a regular basis follows up on the company's overall strategic targets in order to ensure the value creation in the company.
+On an ongoing basis, the Board of Directors considers Novo Nordisk's purpose and promotion of a strong culture and Novo Nordisk's values, as outlined in the Novo Nordisk Way, in support of the company's statutory objects and long-term value creation, including through the annual strategy and organisational development processes as well as in other aspects of its work. • 2.1.2 The Committee recommends that the board of directors at least once a year discusses and on a regular basis follows up on the company's overall strategic targets in order to ensure the value creation in the company.
 Each year in June, the Board of Directors reviews the overall strategy of Novo Nordisk at a Board meeting extending over 2-3 days.
 In addition, the Board of Directors discusses strategic matters at each ordinary Board meeting.
-The Board of Directors on an ongoing basis also reviews performance against Novo Nordisk's 2025 Strategic Aspirations, which is also reported on externally in connection with quarterly financial reports. • 2.1.3 The Committee recommends that the board of directors on a continuously basis takes steps to examine whether the company's share and capital structure supports the strategy and the long-term value creation in the interest of the company as well as the shareholders.
+On an ongoing basis, the Board of Directors also reviews performance against Novo Nordisk's 2025 Strategic Aspirations, which is also reported on externally in connection with quarterly financial reports. • 2.1.3 The Committee recommends that the board of directors on a continuous basis takes steps to examine whether the company's share and capital structure supports the strategy and the long-term value creation in the interest of the company as well as the shareholders.
 The Committee recommends that the company gives an account thereof in the management commentary.
-The Board of Directors on an ongoing basis examines whether the share and capital structure supports the strategy and long-term value creation in the interest of the shareholders and the company.
+On an ongoing basis, the Board of Directors examines whether the share and capital structure supports the strategy and long-term value creation in the interest of the shareholders and the company.
 The management review in the Annual Report contains the company's account.